HsHs-dev/MIT-Software-Construction-6.031/NOTES.md

 Appreciation to the Java language writers that writes a **fail-fast code!**

 This reading really emphasize the importance of this course, that writing code is indeed engineering.

+## Avoiding Debugging

+- The best way to deal with debugging is avoiding debugging at all, by writing you code in a way that is *bug safe*

+- *Static checking* and *dynamic checking* helps to identify bugs in compile time and runtime respectively

+- As we saw in [Immutability](#mutability--immutability) `Strings` are great in passing information form one place in the program to the other without worrying about changing its value.

+- It's a good practice to use the `final` keyword for method parameters and as many local variables as possible.

+- The early you catch the bug, the better your code is *(fail faster)*

+- Another good practice to limit bugs, as we saw in [testing](#testing), is *incremental development*, build a little and test often

+- Limit the scope of your variables, so you narrow down the searching scope for the bug